-Teresa Cutler-Broyles, MA
+Teresa Cutler-Broyles, MA, PDCERT

 Since 2008 I have been leading writing workshops and unique journeys in Italy, introducing people to its incredible history, its art and architecture, and its culture and people.
 Early on, I discovered that my clients were a wonderful collection of many different backgrounds and goals, and all of them were on a journey of self-discovery.
 For them, and for all of you, I have created three different and equally fabulous trips to Italy:

-My novel Dante's Garden, a time-travel historical fiction set in 1570 Italy, is available on ebook or paperback on Amazon.
-Four more time-travel historical novels will follow.
+I've written novels, travel articles, short fiction, and literary essays.
 A number of my academic and cultural theory essays have been published in a wide range of subjects, from Star Trek to Rocky Horror to Belly Dance to Afghan children in film, to vampires in TV crime procedurals.

 I have hosted several writing workshops stateside in the past, and since 2008 I have focused on TLC-Travels in Italy.